RyanBrushett/iOS7CalculatorAssignment1/README.md

 * del button functions as hoped.
 * simple math seems to work completely fine.
 * Chaining operations seems to work completely fine.
+* More complicated methods like 1/x, x^2, and x^3 are working fine.
+In fact, probably better than the more basic stuff.

 ### Not working
 * Still trying to figure out how to limit the display to x digits elegantly.
-* Needing to tackle the more complicated methods.
+I may be onto something.
-* Needing to add functionaliy to the +/- button.
+* Needing to add functionaliy to the +/- and . button.
+Need to finish square root.